 Leftover Chicken Recipes

 There are some mouthwatering recipes to make use of your leftover chicken after a holiday or dinner party, so don’t let it go to waste.
+You can find more information on how long cooked chicken last in the fridge.

 If you can’t decide, then you can put your cooked chicken into a ziplock bag, seal and freeze for later use.